FuelLabs/sway/docs/src/forc/commands/forc_deploy.md

 Whether to compile using the original (pre- IR) pipeline

+`--use-orig-parser`

+Whether to compile using the original (pest based) parser

 ## EXAMPLES:

 Deploy contract project.
 Crafts a contract deployment transaction then sends it to a running node.